One of a kind 1/35 scale display model of a United States Navy destroyer warship, Arleigh Burke class DDG. Month 7 of build. nick hoke

 Surprising everybody, I managed to cut every piece of metal by hand with snips and scissors without any more blood loss.

-I did however carelessly brush up against some of the ship's corners and edges and get some impressive scrapes.
+I did however carelessly brush up against some of the ship's sharp new corners and edges and got some impressive scrapes.
+So there's that.

 Full Metal Jacket

 After agonizing about the hangars, I decided to skip all the detail inside and plan for closed doors.
-In my defense, I'll point out that Phase V of this build will include the creation of a dynamic looking diorama on the flight deck featuring a hovering MH-60R and flight deck crew figures and we all know that a properly authentic naval flight operations scene requires the doors to be secured.
+You're disappointed, I know.
+In my defense, I'll point out that since there will be a scale model of a helicopter hovering over the deck, authentic naval flight operations do require that the hangar doors are to be secured.

 15 foot long ship model

-I know this will disappoint some of you but this model is not designed for radio control operation(s).
+And I know this will disappoint some more of you but this model is not designed for radio control operation(s).
 Because as you can see, there's..uh..no lower hull.
 Mostly because I have space constraints.
-Also a complete and properly (re)engineered hull this large with an actual metal-plated superstructure would require a significant amount of ballast, in addition to running gear and batteries, which would make this thing well over 500 pounds GVW.
-And would then require a hoist and a specialized trailer.
+Also a complete and properly (re)engineered hull this large with an actual metal-plated superstructure would require a not insignificant amount of ballast.
+In addition to running gear and batteries, all of which would need to be probably pretty well balanced.
+And then the whole thing would be well over 200 kg GVW.
+And it would then require a hoist.
+And a specialized boat trailer.
+And then at that point I'd of course have to rig the cannon to fire actual projectiles.
+One would really need a private AF lake for that kind of fun.
+Anyway, as it is now, I think this is currently weighing in somewhere around 35 kg which for a display model is quite manageable.

-This hand crafted XL scale guided missile destroyer model is apparently a one of a kind and probably the world's first; in all my research I have yet to see any model destroyer of this class anywhere near this stupid big or made with this construction method.
-It has attracted the attention of a few curious passers by when my garage door is open and more than one delivery driver has stopped to ogle this up close and personal.
+This hand crafted XL scale guided missile destroyer model is apparently a one of a kind and kind of surprisingly probably the world's first; in all my research I have yet to see any other Burke class model destroyer anywhere near this stupid big or made with this construction method.
+At this stage it is definitely attracting the attention of people walking by outside, more than a few stop and stare and I always invite them in so they can ogle it closely.
+It happened enough that I put a QR on the hull so people could see my photo blog here and keep up with the continuing progress.

 15 feet long model ship DDG Nick Hoke